 Part of that work, we did five burial vaults and part of the wall.
 When we opened up the first burial vault, the Coombe Vault, which is near the gate on E Street along the slate walkway.
 It’s a little square brick box at the end of the walkway.
 Not the wall, but the box itself.
 We opened up that door, which probably hadn’t been opened in 70 or 80 years.
 The inside was a mess.
 It looked like it had been churned up and burned.
 It was terrible; I didn’t know what to do.
 Before the stone guys could get in to repair the walls, you’ve got to remove that stuff, human remains.
 I was talking to my mom about it; she was on the park board of my hometown for 30 years, and was very instrumental in doing some of the stuff there.
-In our hometown there’s a naturalist.
+In our hometown there [had been] a naturalist [Robert Kennicott].
 My mom helped create a nature center for him.
 He was the guy who explored Alaska and told Secretary Seward that it’s a good deal: buy it!
 So we bought Alaska because of this guy’s research.
 I talked to my mom about this burial thing, opening it, and she said “Why don’t you call Doug Owsley from the Smithsonian?
 He’d be interested.”
 I told Mom, “We’re just a little cemetery.
 The Smithsonian is not going to care.”
 She said “Yeah, yeah, you should call him!”
 So to placate my mom solely, I called the Smithsonian.
 After my third call or so, I got through to him.
 He sounded interested.

 DEUTSCH: What was his role at the Smithsonian?